Clare Shaw: Career

 Prior to publication, Shaw was a regular guest poet at Carol Ann Duffy and Friends at the Manchester Royal Exchange.
-They were awarded the Arvon Jerwood Young Poets' Award in 2002, and mentored by George Szirtes as part of this scheme.
+They were awarded the Arvon Foundation Jerwood Young Poets' Award in 2002, and mentored by George Szirtes as part of this scheme.

 Their first book, Straight Ahead, was published in 2006.
-One reviewer noted the emergence of a "raw, new poetic voice," but called for better editing.
-An in-depth article in Magma analysed a poem from this collection alongside other breakup poems that metaphorically explore relationships as living and dying bodies.
+One reviewer noted the emergence of a 'raw, new poetic voice,' but called for better editing.
+An in-depth article in Magma Poetry analysed a poem from this collection alongside other breakup poems that metaphorically explore relationships as living and dying bodies.

 Shaw's second collection, Head On, was published in 2012.

 Their third collection, Flood (2018), includes poems about the 2015–16 Great Britain and Ireland floods, which destroyed Shaw's adopted home of Hebden Bridge.
-With poems like "Catastrophic Devastation; Damage Complete", Shaw became part of a growing ecopoetry movement.
-The collection also touches upon child abuse and sexual abuse framed through folk tales, and upon survival, whether in psychiatric wards or relationships, and here the floods are often used as metaphors.
+With poems like 'Catastrophic Devastation; Damage Complete', Shaw became part of a growing ecopoetry movement.
+The collection also touches upon child abuse and sexual abuse framed through folk tales, and upon survival, whether in psychiatric wards or relationships.
+Here, the floods are often used as metaphors.

 Shaw's fourth collection, Towards a General Theory of Love (2022) was a Poetry Society Book of the Year as nominated by Carole Bromley.
 In this collection, Shaw continues their exploration of themes of neurodiversity and human psychology.
 The title of the collection references the well-known book on human emotions, A General Theory of Love, and unusually for a poetry collection, the book has been reviewed in scholarly psychology journals.
 One reviewer praises Shaw's use of Harry Harlow's study of attachment in baby monkeys, which is woven into many of the poems in the collection, "viscerally conjuring up the larger-than-life character of Monkey, who is the subject and/or narrator of many of the poems."

-Their fifth collection, I Know What I Saw, is forthcoming, also with Bloodaxe Books.
+Their fifth collection, I Saw What I Know, is forthcoming on 24 June 2027, also with Bloodaxe Books.

-Shaw is currently collaborating with other creatives on The Book of Bogs, a forthcoming anthology on climate change and the rewilding of wetlands, which will be published by Little Toller Books and Bluemoose Books.
+With writer and teacher Anna Chilvers, Shaw edited The Book of Bogs, an anthology on climate change and the rewilding of wetlands, published in September 2025 by Little Toller Books and Bluemoose Books.
+Both writers share their passion for bogs and ecology by collaborating on Writing Bogwise, a series of writing workshops focusing on the unique ecology of peatlands and how this can influence writing practice.
+In addition, the two writers co-author a Substack blog which explores this subject.

-Shaw co-authors a Substack with the poet Kim Moore entitled Shaw & Moore, which features content including 'poetry, essays, writing tips and exercises', as well as privileged information on the poetry industry in the United Kingdom.
+Additionally, Shaw co-authors a Substack with the poet Kim Moore entitled Shaw & Moore, which features content including 'poetry, essays, writing tips and exercises', as well as privileged information on the poetry industry in the United Kingdom.
+On a yearly basis, the two poets – who are also close friends – run January Writing Hours, an extremely popular and well-attended workshop series that centres around generative writing prompts, with 'the emphasis on creating new work, and writing in company'.